mossbanay/Psychology-3-4/Glossary.md

 ### Longitudinal fissure

-The deep groove that appears to seperate the two cerebral hemispheres of the brain.
+The deep groove that appears to separate the two cerebral hemispheres of the brain.

-### Maintainance rehersal
+### Maintenance rehearsal
-##### See also elaborative rehersal
+##### See also elaborative rehearsal

 Repeating info over and over without adding meaning, and without linking to other info already in memory.
-An example over maintainance rehersal repeating a phone number from the yellow pages to yourself over and over while walking to the telephone.
+An example over maintenance rehearsal repeating a phone number from the yellow pages to yourself over and over while walking to the telephone.

 ### Measures of retention